michaelewens/SDC-to-Compustat-Mapping/README.md

 * `agvkey`: the acquirer gvkey (can be missing)
 * `tgvkey`: the target gvkey (can be missing)
 * `source`: indicates a new merge from a June 2024 merge of SDC and Compustat, 0 or 1.
+* `multiple_targets`: indicator if there are multiple matches (targets).
+Indicator of subsidiary purchase and comparison to old versions of mapping.

 Note that this includes all deals where we could find a gvkey for the acquirer or target.
 Basic statistics as of June 21, 2024:

 * 132,497 deals with `agvkey`